Kinto/kinto/docs/tutorial.rst

         }
     }

+By default, the creator is the only administrator (see ``write`` permission).

-Then you will have to define permissions about what you want people to be able to do with your bucket.
+You will now have to define permissions to introduce collaboration.

-In our case, we want people to be able create and share ``tasks``, so we will create a collection with the ``record:create`` permission for authenticated users:
+In our case, we want people to be able create and share tasks, so we will create a collection ``tasks`` with the ``record:create`` permission for authenticated users (i.e. ``system.Authenticated``):

 .. code-block:: http